 - 6.14 Demand for new homes in Dacorum is high.
 The starting point has therefore been to protect existing accommodation in the Borough so as not to undermine the current stock of housing.
-Not only does the Council have to demonstrate how the plan housing requirement is to be met, but it has to also identify and maintain a rolling 5-year supply of deliverable sites. - 6.15 Over the period 2006-2014 2,993 homes (net) had been completed.
-As at 1st April 2014, there were commitments (i.e. planning permission and applications awaiting the completion of legal agreements) for 2,168 homes.
-The Residential Land Position Statement and Annual Monitoring Report provide information on all committed sites18.
-The Site Allocations document sets out how the housing allocations will contribute towards meeting the remaining requirement of 5,584 homes.
+Not only does the Council have to demonstrate how the plan housing requirement is to be met, but it has to also identify and maintain a rolling 5-year supply of deliverable sites. - 6.15 Over the period 2006-2015, 3,377 homes (net) had been completed.
+As at 1st April 2015, there were commitments (i.e. planning permission and applications awaiting the completion of legal agreements) for 2,569 homes.
+The Residential Land Commitments Position Statement and Authority Monitoring Report provide information on all committed sites.
+The Site Allocations document sets out how the housing allocations will contribute towards meeting the remaining requirement of 7,373 homes19.